 Sharing the gospel has always been our mission.
-While our programs have rapidly pivoted to do their part to help slow the spread of the virus, we're not slowing down our efforts to spread the gospel message.
+When COVID-19 hit, our programs rapidly pivoted to do their part to help slow the spread of the virus.
+All while continuing to help spread the gospel message.

-The way our programs are sharing the message of Jesus might look a little different now, but with your gift we can make sure communities around the world continue to hear the gospel truth.
+The way our programs share the message of Jesus might look a little different now, but with your gift we can make sure communities around the world continue to hear the gospel truth.

-In Nigeria, our COVID-19 prevention efforts have provided 22 congregations with the supplies to create handwashing stations, and supplied congregation and community members with face masks and hand sanitizer.
-In addition to providing supplies, local pastors received COVID-19 prevention education to share with their communities.Support this work
+Volunteers provided 22 congregations with the supplies needed to create handwashing stations.
+They also gave out face masks and hand sanitizer to community members.
+And pastors were equipped with COVID-19 prevention education to share with others.Support this work

 Online parent support groups were created to give parents advice for working with their children with disabilities during school closings.
 Parents were able to share their thoughts, fears, and concerns and then receive God's message of hope and peace from the Bible.Support this work